realmowhamad/realmowhamad/README.md

 Oh hello there! 😁

-I am a Front-End Developer with a passion for creating interactive and responsive web applications.
+I am a Full-Stack Developer with a passion for creating interactive and responsive web applications.
 I love turning complex problems into simple, beautiful, and intuitive designs.

 ✨ My Passion and Purpose?